 Last Sunday, I was browsing the net after a late breakfast and suddenly something happened that had never occurred before in my life.
-The next 36 hours, I had to experience things which literally has changed my life for the good.
-I was admitted at a hospital for one and a half days and this article is about that.
+The next 36 hours, I had to experience things which literally has changed my life for good.
+I was admitted at a hospital for one and a half days and this article is about that incident.

 As a Doctor, I have inserted many Ryle’s tube, but when the same tube went inside my nostril, something changed inside me.
 The way I think!
 There’s a lot of events that I have to tell you, but right now, I’m going to the same hospital for my first ever Gastroscopy.
 Hopefully, I’ll be back in two hours and then, I’ll finish this article with all the details and how I felt on crossing roads and becoming a patient for a few hours.

 Now, that I’m back after the gastroscopy, let’s get started.